owoblow2020/owoblow2020/README.md

 - 👋 Hi, I’m @owoblow2020
 - 👀 I’m interested in DevOps and willing to learn new technology on how things can be better!
-- 🌱 I’m currently learning Jenkins and Kubernetes
+- 🌱 I’m currently learning more on Jenkins and Kubernetes and how to improve the solutions.
 - 💞️ I’m looking to collaborate on DevOps and Solution Architects
 - 📫 How to reach me +2348032785385